 Oxford real estate is some of the most expensive in Michigan, although Oxford house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oxford is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oxford who work in office and administrative support (16.28%), management occupations (11.39%), and sales jobs (8.02%).
+Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Oxford is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Oxford who work in office and administrative support (15.67%), management occupations (12.29%), and sales jobs (7.86%).

 Oxford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small village, Oxford does not have a public transit system used by locals to get to and from work.
+Oxford is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Oxford citizens is a little higher than the average for US cities and towns: 24.47% of adults in Oxford have at least a bachelor's degree.
+The percentage of people in Oxford who are college-educated is somewhat higher than the average US community of 21.84%: 26.88% of adults in Oxford have at least a bachelor's degree.

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oxford include English, Irish, Polish, and Italian.
+The greatest number of Oxford residents report their race to be White.
+Important ancestries of people in Oxford include English, Polish, Irish, and Italian.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.